Forget Ecological Footprints: Handprint is Facilitating a Sustainability Revolution

-The ecological ‘footprint’ has been popularized as a method for measuring an individual’s, or company’s, negative impact on the ecosystems of our planet.
+The ecological ‘footprint’ has been a popular method for measuring an individual’s, or a company’s, negative impact on the ecosystems of our planet for decades.
 The resources we consume and the pollution we emit are combined to give us an impression of the severity of harm we are doing to the environment on a daily basis.

 The popularization of the ‘footprint’ as an ecological measure of our impact on the planet emerged out of a simple truth.
 It is hard to get people to conceptualize their personal effect on the environment, but crucial for us to do so.
 So the footprint, which measures our impact in ‘bioproductive land equivalent’ used, was born.
-Flexible to use and easy to understand it has been a useful tool for educating people about sustainability and the need for action.
+Flexible to use and easy to understand it has been a useful tool for educating people about the need for action.
 Unfortunately, it is flawed when it comes to enabling that action for two key reasons: negativity, and abstraction.

 Even its creators acknowledge that the footprint can only take us so far, but they fail to see that it also inhibits action.
 For one thing, it places consumers and companies, who are those in a position to determine outcomes on an everyday basis, on the defensive.
-By only measuring the amount of renewable resources used up by the action, we are defining all actions as (more or less) harmful.
+By only measuring the quantity of renewable resources used up by the action, we are defining all actions as (more or less) harmful.
 Doing so paralyzes climate-conscious consumers by offering no positive choice, and turns off those who don’t really care.
 After all, apathy is easier on the soul than guilt.

-Another flaw is born out of the footprint’s very utility: as an abstract tool to aggregate various different and unrelated actions into a common outcome.
+Another flaw is born out of the footprint’s biggest strength: as an abstract tool to aggregate various different and unrelated actions into a common outcome.
 This has been essential in teaching generations about their impact, but leaves no clear path for a solution because it obscures the link between action and outcome.
 This abstraction, while it made measurement easy in the 90s, divorces individuals from the real-world consequences of their actions, be they negative… or positive.

 Sustainable living will require the opposite: solutions that individuals can identify with and feel involved in, with the positive motivation to make those solutions happen.
 And most importantly, as Handprint knows well, the simplicity to do so with as little friction and as much ease as possible.

 If we are leaving footprints—impacts we can no longer control or influence—behind us; the solutions will have to be ahead of us.
-These are the ‘handprints’ which one green tech startup is helping companies and individuals create.
+These are the ‘handprints’ that one green tech startup is helping companies and individuals create.
 Giving everyone a chance, and an easy streamlined path, to shape their positive impact on the planet.

-Handprint’s narrative is the perfect example of the positive attitude needed to establish sustainable change.
+Handprint’s narrative is the perfect example of the positive attitude needed to establish change.
 They tell the story of every bite-sized piece of change a customer buys through a partner company.
-For example seeing each mangrove tree planted in one of their flagship partners with a transaction on a partnering ecommerce site.
+For example, seeing each mangrove tree planted in one of their flagship partners with a transaction on a partnering eCommerce site.
 A client will know with certainty (thanks to blockchain tech) where exactly their incremental impact is happening, and companies will be able to demonstrate the extent of their positive ecological impact over wide areas (thanks to satellite imaging).

 But their innovation does not stop at removing the problems with the ‘footprint’ mentality.